IgniteUI/help-topics/topics/06_Infragistics-Templating-Engine/00_Adding_igTemplating_References.md

 ### <a id="javasript"></a>Using igLoader in JavaScript

-The `igLoader` control is the recommended way to load JavaScript and CSS resources required by the Ignite UI library controls.
+The `igLoader` control is the recommended way to load JavaScript and CSS resources required by the %%ProductName%% library controls.
 First the `igLoader` script must be included in the page:

 **In JavaScript:**